Yoddha (1992 film): Production

 Siddharth Lama debuted in the film playing Rimpoche.
 His father Yubaraj Lama also acted in the film as the long-haired henchman, an abductor sent by Puneet Issar's villain character.
 Cinematographer Santhosh Sivan found Siddharth Lama accidentally, who happened to see him when he visited actor Yubaraj Lama.
 At the time, they were searching for a suitable child actor to play the role of Rimpoche.
 Sivan invited "little" Lama to the film, who without hesitation said, yes.
 While filming, Lama shaved his head at least 20 times for the film.
 Every three days he had to shave.

 Ashokan's arrival scene at the Nepal airport was shot at the Tribhuvan International Airport in Kathmandu.
 The house shown in the film as the residence of Kuttymama in Nepal was originally a hotel named Astoria (it was since then converted into a school).
-The Swayambhu architecture situated atop a hill in the Kathmandu Valley was a significant filming location, some comedy scenes between Mohanlal and Sreekumar was shot there on its steps elevating to the Buddha statue.
-The jacket worn by Mohanlal in the Nepal scenes was an indigenous fashion at the time, called the Butterfly Jacket.
+The Swayambhu architecture situated atop a hill in the Kathmandu Valley was a significant filming location.
+Some of the comedy scenes between Mohanlal and Jagathy Sreekumar were shot on its steps elevating to the Buddha statue.
+The jacket worn by Mohanlal in the scenes shot in Nepal was an indigenous fashion at the time, called the Butterfly Jacket.
 Some sequences were filmed inside a cave called the Bat Cave in Pokhara, a tourist attraction.
 Baring a few scenes shot in Palakkad, the film was completely shot in Nepal.